kazcare/cheesy-cheese/README.md

 Image used as hero image is downloaded from "pixels.com" Rest of the images on the main page and recipe pages are downloaded from "istockphoto.com"

-Home icon and Social media icons were downloaded from "Font Awesome"
+All Social media icons were downloaded from "Font Awesome"

 <a></a>
 ### Other Sources

 Idea for the feedback form was taken from "CSS Sign Up Form Tutorial" from the "freecodecamp.org" with some modification.

-Text overlay idea was taken from love running website.
+Text overlay idea was taken from "love running" website.

 [Back to Top](#table-of-contents)